bgoonz/gists-revamp/by-extension/markdown/Beginner-s.md

 **So far, the only new thing going on here is the constructor block.
 If you recall how classes in JavaScript work, classes need constructors.**

-**Additionally, if a class is extending off of another class and wants access to its parent class’s methods and properties, then the** `super` **function needs to be called inside the class’s constructor function.**
+**Additionally, if a class is extending off of another class and wants access to its parent class’s methods and properties, then the** `super` **function needs to be called inside the class's constructor function.**

 #### Point being, the constructor function and the call to the `super` function are _not_ associated with React, they are associated with all JavaScript classes.

 - <span id="0d56">Then there is the `this.state` **property inside the constructor function that is set as an empty object**.</span>
-- <span id="7b29">We’re adding a property called `state` to our class and setting it to an empty object.</span>
+- <span id="7b29">We're adding a property called `state` to our class and setting it to an empty object.</span>

 #### State objects in React are always just plain old objects.